Rahul-Encoded/ProxyPapi/README.md

 Pull up with a PR or suggest a feature — let’s make ProxyPapi the MVP of rate limiting. 😎

 ---

-## 📄 License

-MIT – Go wild (responsibly).

----

-Let me know when you're ready to fill in the screenshots or want help with docs for queue tracking, analytics, or strategy switching.